the3deer/android-3D-model-viewer/README.md

     - rotate with 2 fingers to rotate camera
     - pinch & spread to zoom in/out the camera
   - skeletal animations
-  - moving of objects (not yet!)
-  - primitive collision detection (not yet!)

 Try it
 ======